Engin-Boot/capture-behavior-of-a-visit-counter-muskan01/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given
+  Given - Hospital is working
-  When
+  When - a visitor enters a hospital
-  Then
+  Then - entry card is issued for the time he/she is there

 Scenario: Alert when seating capacity is full

   Given
   When
   Then